Saldenisov/SK-Ana/docs/downloads.md

     **`Ctrl+Click`** on `Download` (if you simply click, this will crashe the app and you will loose all your hard work…)

-    **Note**: all files starting by you project’s name are included in the .zip file.
-If you do not change the project’s name, you might gather older files along…
+    **Note**: all files with names starting by you project’s name are included in the .zip file.
+If you never change the project’s name, you might gather older files along…

 **Remarks**